SeniorMars/seniormars.com/content/projects/resources.md

 # FGLI Resources For Rice Students

 {% note(header="Note") %}
 This section is specifically for Rice students.
 If you are not a Rice student, you can still use these resources, but some may not be applicable to you.
-Additionally, I copied most resources here from a private google document;
+Additionally, I copied most resources here from a private google document.
 {% end %}